Radical (chemistry): Depiction in chemical reactions

 In chemical equations, radicals are frequently denoted by a dot placed immediately to the right of the atomic symbol or molecular formula as follows:

 Radical reaction mechanisms use single-headed arrows to depict the movement of single electrons:

-The homolytic cleavage of the breaking bond is drawn with a 'fish-hook' arrow to distinguish from the usual movement of two electrons depicted by a standard curly arrow.
-The second electron of the breaking bond also moves to pair up with the attacking radical electron; this is not explicitly indicated in this case.
+The homolytic cleavage of the breaking bond is drawn with a "fish-hook" arrow to distinguish from the usual movement of two electrons depicted by a standard curly arrow.
+The second electron of the breaking bond also moves to pair up with the attacking radical electron.

 Radicals also take part in radical addition and radical substitution as reactive intermediates.
 Chain reactions involving radicals can usually be divided into three distinct processes.
 These are initiation, propagation, and termination.